 The recommendation is to have the property inspected every five years or with each new tenancy, whichever occurs first.

-If you’d like more information or need finance to help pay for essential works, do not hesitate to contact our team on 0345 345 6788 or email email@example.com.
+If you’d like more information or need finance to help pay for essential works, do get in touch with us on 0345 345 6788, or email us at email@example.com, and we'll be happy to talk through your options.

 Make sure you don't miss any updates!